j-mie6/parsley/docs/tutorial/interlude-1-haskell.md

 character, which is relatively cheap, _and_ the size of the rule is small, so inlining it will not increase the code size significantly.
 It doesn't really matter either way what we do, so let's reinforce our factoring skills and duplicate the code to eliminate the `atomic`!

+@:callout(warning)
+Below this point has not been properly ported over to the new wiki yet, it's likely that it's fine, but might have errors!

+It uses the old "best style" for writing `parsley`.
+@:@

 ```scala
 private lazy val `<pat-naked>`: Parsley[PatNaked] =